Robert J. T. Joy: Army Fellowship in Military Medical History

-Joy's later years
+Later years

-Joy had originally planned to retire and assume an emeritus status in 1995, remaining an additional year in order to see the transition of the Fellowship in Military Medical History into a Master of Military Medical History.
+Joy had originally planned to retire and assume an emeritus status in 1995, remaining an additional year to see the transition of the Fellowship in Military Medical History into a Master of Military Medical History.
 Having completed that, he formally retired from the university in the summer of 1996.
 In a rare show of respect to Joy's role in the creation of the Uniformed Services University of the Health Sciences, he was chosen as the commencement speaker for the 1996 graduation of the school, and was awarded that year's Outstanding Civilian Educator Award.
 By contrast, the 1995 commencement speaker was Dr. Richard C. Reynolds, M.D., the Executive Vice President of the Robert Wood Johnson Foundation and the 1997 commencement speaker was Dr. C. Everett Koop, M.D., Sc.D., former Surgeon General of the United States.

-Once Joy stepped down as Professor and Chair of the Department of Medical History, Dr. Dale C. Smith, PhD was appointed interim chair of the department.
-After nearly a year Smith, who had been with the department since its inception and was Joy's preferred choice for the position, was selected as the new Professor and Chair of the Department of Medical History.
+Once Joy stepped down as professor and chair of the department of medical history, Dr. Dale C. Smith, PhD, was appointed interim chair of the department.
+After nearly a year, Smith, who had been with the department since its inception and was Joy's preferred choice for the position, was selected as the new professor and chair of the department of medical history.

-Joy continued to teach, with Smith and a newly hired assistant professor picking up more of the course load, and Joy shedding his, until he was eventually four lectures per year to the freshman medical students.
+Joy continued to teach, with Smith and a newly hired assistant professor picking up more of the course load, and Joy shedding his, until he was eventually teaching four lectures per year to the freshman medical students.
 He also began reducing the amount of travelling he performed to present lectures, deferring to the staff of the Department of Medical History or to other medical historians he knew who might present on the topic.
 Finally, in 2005, wishing to leave the lecture platform before he had passed his prime, Joy elected to give his last scheduled lecture at the University.
 Delivered on 5 April 2005, in addition to the freshman medical student class, many of Joy's friends and former faculty attended as well, including six of his Military Medical History Fellows—more than half of the program's output to that point.

 Joy continued to visit the departmental offices, lectures or no, continued to give the occasional lecture on the road, and attend the annual conferences of the Society for Military History and the American Association for the History of Medicine until age and health precluded him from doing so.
 He then entered a quiet retirement with his wife Janet until her death, again enjoying the world of the pulp science fiction magazines he had enjoyed in his youth and long collected as a hobby until his death, at the age of 90, on 30 April 2019.